Catalyst for Research: The Administration at FLI

 In-house Counsel: RA Peter Schuhmann, firstname.lastname@example.org

 At the FLI, an IT Service Group is in charge of equipping all employees with the necessary information and telecommunication infrastructure and serves as internal IT service provider.
-It solves concrete IT problems and conceptualizes solutions for complex IT requirements.
-The IT service further compiles the maintainance and advancement of the FLI network, administration of the central server, advice and training with regard to software and hardware usage and supervision of the telephone system.

 The Department Facility and Building Management at FLI is responsible for the maintenance of FLI’s facilities and buildings, including the precise planning of structural alteration measures, the coordination of laboratory equipment or the optimization of FLI’s room concepts (working ergonomics, furniture and technical equipment).